Decent-Partners/Decent-overview/README.md

 The fund is initially managed by founding partners ("the council") via an n of m multisig.

-The cooperative is managed though the [Commonwealth interface](commonwealth.im/decent).
+The cooperative is managed initially though the [Commonwealth interface](commonwealth.im/decent).

 Proposals return value to the fund in the form of attributed NFTs - assets, licenses, rights, contracts and resources ("contributions").